FutureTrust/gtsl/README.md

 - cacheValidityWindow: validity window for the LoTL cache, after which the cache must be renewed
 - fileCachePath (optional) : local file used as a cache for the LoTL

-**Note**: Your certificate must contain the following extensions: SKI extension, Non repudiation.
+> **NOTE:** Your certificate must contain the following extensions: SKI extension, Non repudiation.

 # Sources